 Secondary Survey

-The secondary survey is only to be commenced once the primary survey has been completed and any life-threatening injuries have been treated.
-If during the examination any deterioration is detected, go back and reassess the primary survey.
+The secondary survey is only to be performed once the primary survey has been completed and any life-threatening injuries have been managed.
+If during the examination any deterioration is detected, reassess the primary survey from the beginning.

 History

-Use the AMPLE acronym to assist with gathering pertinent information:
+Use the AMPLE acronym to assist with gathering pertinent information (17, 18):

 Allergies